nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 Task InstallAsync();
 ```

-The method executed when the plugin is installed, this logic usually implements the initialization of settings, locales and other infrastructure for the correct configuration of the plugin.
+The method is executed when the plugin is installed, this logic usually implements the initialization of settings, locales, and other infrastructure for the correct configuration of the plugin.

 ### Method `UninstallAsync`